 - Scissors

-- Reindeer card template (enter your email in the form at the end of this post to have the link emailed to you)
+- Reindeer card template (unlock the image at the end of the post to go to the download page)

 Directions

-Place the eyes about 1.5″ from the bottom of the head and glue in the middle.
+Place the eyes on the front of the card, about 1.5″ from the bottom of the head, and glue in the middle.

-Next, place the mouth area on top of the card, overlapping the eyes a little.
+Next, help your child place the mouth area on the card, overlapping the eyes slightly.
 Glue in place.

-Glue the antlers to the top of the card, in the middle of the head.
+Glue the reindeer’s antlers to the top of the folded part of the card in the middle of the head.

 Complete the reindeer’s ears by gluing the inner ear to the outer ear.
 Once the ears are finished, glue them to the back and side of the card.